Invoice Finance Cost Calculator

 How Invoice Finance Costs Are Calculated

 Invoice finance has two main costs.
-The service charge (0.5-3% of invoice value) covers administration and credit control.
-The discount charge (base rate + 1-3%, charged daily) is interest on the amount advanced.
+The service charge (0.5-3% of invoice value) covers administration, credit checks, and credit control (if using factoring).
+The discount charge (Bank of England base rate + 1-3%, charged daily) is interest on the amount advanced to you.
 Total monthly cost depends on your invoice volume, advance rate, and how quickly your customers pay.

 For example, a business with £50,000/month in invoices, an 85% advance rate, 1.5% service charge, and 6.5% discount charge with 45-day terms would pay approximately £909/month - or 1.8% of turnover.